 "Psoriasis is pso much more than a skin disease."
 The Canadian Association of Psoriasis Patients (CAPP) uses this tagline often as these are interesting times to be a patient living with psoriatic diseases in Canada.
-There are many new and innovative treatments available, with more being introduced each year.
-These advancements come with promises of a Psoriasis Area and Severity Index (PASI) score of 90 to100!
-The PASI score ranges from 0 to100, with 100 meaning clear skin.
+On one hand, there are many new and innovative treatments available, with more being introduced regularly.
+These advancements come with promises of a Psoriasis Area and Severity Index (PASI) score of 90 to 100!
 In 2014, a PASI score of 60 was considered a successful treatment.
-At the same time, the number of photo-therapy clinics is diminishing.
+The PASI score ranges from 0 to 100, with 100 meaning clear skin.
+On the other hand, the number of phototherapy clinics is diminishing.
 There is a looming threat across Canada of non-medical switching to cheaper treatment options and it is harder to access a medical dermatologist.